vegaprotocol/documentation/docs/releases/overview.md

 | transfer.feeDiscountMinimumTrackedAmount | 0.001 | Transfer fee improvements [spec ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0057-TRAN-transfers.md) |

 > [!IMPORTANT]
 > These default values are subject to be different in mainnet, therefore, anyone building on top of these values should reference the mainnet release notes when published.
+These values can be found in [this PR](https://github.com/vegaprotocol/vega/pull/10552)

 #### Isolated margin